tencentyun/intlcloud-documents/yehe_doc/视频服务/应用云渲染/快速入门/快速入门_intl_en.md

 [](id:step2)
 ### Step 2.
 Apply to activate CAR
-After [applying to activate CAR](https://intl.cloud.tencent.com/apply/p/ombzi6237bn), you can go to its console.
+After [applying to activate CAR](https://intl.cloud.tencent.com/apply/p/ombzi6237bn), you can start using the CAR console.

 [](id:step3)
 ### Step 3.
 Perform operations in the console